 Now that we’ve addressed some internal steps to take towards ditching the nail habit, let's talk about the external steps.
 On my nail journey, my saving grace was approaching it from a self-care standpoint.
 Instead of looking at caring for my nails as a chore, I turned it into a treat by stocking up on everything I’d need for a great home manicure I could be proud of.

-The first step to any successful project is to make sure you have all the supplies you’ll need.
-Now you can go and pick up one of those wallet-sized manicure kits that don’t even come with everything you need, or you can make your own with these four handy products.
+The first step to any successful project is to make sure you have all the supplies you need.
+Now you can go and pick up one of those wallet-sized manicure kits (that don’t really come with everything you need), or you can make your own with these four handy products.